synw/django-chartflo/README.md

 Charts for the lazy ones in Django.
 Features:

+- Generate charts in a declarative way using pure python: no javascript to write

-- Compose dashboards using pre-generated html charts.
+- Compose dashboards using the pre-generated html charts.
 Available widgets:
    - Simple number
    - Number with threshold and progress bar
    - Sparklines